OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-windows.md

 }
 ```

-Now you can have the peace of mind that the OS has been hardened!
+Now you can have the peace of mind that the OS has been hardened.

 ## Samples

-We have a [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
+We have an [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
 You can sign in as `Guest` to take a look at these examples and more Runbooks in the `Deployment Target Management` project.